Rambolink94/izzi/README.md

 The backend currently initializes and updates the entire list of movies each time you start the server.
 This will definitely need to be changed.
 However, I may rewrite the server app in C# and .NET anyway.

+And there you go!
+The app should now be up and running and you can start streaming any of your movies to your local network.

 ![image](https://user-images.githubusercontent.com/31221007/133019086-5f6b39a3-a43f-48ed-841e-68e50be1f4fb.png)